North Carolina governor says large-scale Republican convention 'very unlikely'

 Democrats have delayed their convention in Milwaukee and left the door open to a revised format.

-Reporting by Jason Lange; Editing by Colleen Jenkins, Bill Berkrot and Marguerita Choy
+Reporting by Jason Lange; Additional reporting by Jarrett Renshaw; Editing by Colleen Jenkins and Marguerita Choy